EToro: Customer position closures

-On 2 March 2022, eToro liquidated customer positions in Magnit stock (MGNTL.L), compensating customers at $0.01 per share.
-Prior to the Russian invasion of Ukraine in February 2022, Magnit shares were valued at $14.20 per share.
-Investors holding Russian American (ADRs) and global depository receipts (GDRs) argued that the forced closure was unlawful and initiated a petition, which quickly garnered a thousand signatures, though media reports have not confirmed any subsequent outcomes.
+In March 2022, after the Russian invasion of Ukraine, eToro liquidated customer positions in Magnit (MGNTL.L) stock at $0.01 per share.
+Before the invasion, Magnit shares had traded at $14.20.
+Affected holders of Russian depositary receipts (GDRs) argued that the forced sale was unlawful and launched a petition that gathered about 1,000 signatures.
+After complaints from affected clients, eToro offered a one-time reimbursement.

 Misleading advertising in Italy, 2023

-In 2023, the Italian Competition Authority fined eToro €1.3 million for misleading advertising.
-The Authority found that eToro's Italian website promoted zero-commission share trading but did not disclose various costs and financial risks, such as currency exchange fluctuations and operational limitations on customer rights.
-These omissions led consumers to make choices they might not have otherwise made, in violation of Articles 20, 21, and 22 of the Italian Consumer Code.
+In 2023, the Italian Competition Authority fined eToro Europe €1.3 million for misleading advertising.
+The Authority found that eToro's Italian website promoted commission-free share trading while failing to adequately disclose other costs and restrictions, including currency conversion costs, limits on transferring shares to other intermediaries, and constraints on the exercise of shareholder rights.
+These omissions could lead consumers to make commercial decisions they would not otherwise have made, in violation of Articles 20, 21 and 22 of the Italian Consumer Code.

 ASIC lawsuit, 2023

-In August 2023, the Australian Securities and Investments Commission filed a case against eToro Aus Capital Limited in Federal Court, alleging that the company of lack of compliance, more specifically, of violation of design and distribution obligations.
-The screening test for onboarding clients was so lax that nearly anyone could qualify.
-ASIC argued that eToro's target market for CFDs was overly broad for such a high-risk product.
-Between 5 October 5, 2021 and 14 June 14, 2023, almost 20,000 eToro clients reportedly lost money.
+In August 2023, the Australian Securities and Investments Commission filed proceedings in the Federal Court against eToro Aus Capital Limited over its contract for difference (CFD) product, alleging breaches of design and distribution obligations and of eToro's licence obligation to act efficiently, honestly and fairly.
+ASIC said eToro's target market for CFDs was too broad for a high-risk and volatile product, and that its screening test was inadequate to determine whether retail clients were likely to be within that market.
+It alleged that between 5 October 2021 and 14 June 2023, almost 20,000 eToro clients lost money trading CFDs.